SampathSandaruwan/Eat-With-Sam-Mobile/documentation/Implementation-Plan.md

 ## Module 2: Authentication

-> **Status Note**: Phase 2.1 (Authentication Backend Integration) and Phase 2.2 (Authentication UI) are completed.
-Login and signup modals with form validation are fully implemented.
+> **Status Note**: Phase 2.1 (Authentication Backend Integration), Phase 2.2 (Authentication UI), and Phase 2.3 (Route Protection & Session Management) are completed.
+Google Sign-In integration is fully implemented.
+Login and signup modals with form validation are complete.
 Auth state management with secure token storage is complete.
-RightDrawer component for authenticated user menu is integrated.
-Remaining work: Session persistence on app startup (Phase 2.3.2), Route protection (Phase 2.3.1), Social login (Phase 2.2.3), and Testing (Phase 2.5).
+Navigation guards and route protection are implemented.
+Token refresh interceptor with automatic retry is implemented.
+Remaining work: Session persistence on app startup (initializeAuth method exists but needs to be called on app startup), Apple Sign-In (Phase 2.2.3), and Testing (Phase 2.5).

 ### Phase 2.1: Authentication Backend Integration